NannyML/nannyml/docs/quick.rst

 Detecting Data Drift
 ====================

-NannyML allows for further investigation into potential peformance issues with it's data drift detection functionality.
+NannyML allows for further investigation into potential performance issues with it's data drift detection functionality.
 See :ref:`data-drift-practice` for more details.

 An example of using NannyML to compute and visualize data drift for the model inputs can be seen below: